szhsin/reactish-state/README.md

         (todos) => {
           /* Add todo */
         },
-        // Log action type in the second parameter of `set` "todo/add"
+        // Log the action type in the second parameter of `set` "todo/add"
       ),
     toggle: (id) =>